bombasticSlacks/Aspirant/Game/Telling-The-Story.md

 > GM: “Great, spend 2 influence each, now tell me more about this swordsman.
 What is their name?
 What are they doing here?”

-Remember, as a [GM](How-To-Play#GM), this system is designed to get your players involved in building the world.
-Costs aren’t provided here since different [GMs](How-To-Play#GM) will ask their players more or less for help building the world, but some opportunity to shape it should be provided.
+Remember, as a [[How-To-Play#GM]], this system is designed to get your players involved in building the world.
+Costs aren’t provided here since different [[How-To-Play#GM]] will ask their players more or less for help building the world, but some opportunity to shape it should be provided.

 ## Creating New Content

 If a player has an idea for something their character wants to do that should require training but isn’t covered in the book, then if reasonable, you should let them perform it!
-Usually, since it is without training, there will be a large associated negative, but at that point work on making a [Concept](Game/Character-Development#Concept) that is appropriate.
+Usually, since it is without training, there will be a large associated negative, but at that point work on making a [[Game/Character-Development#Concept]] that is appropriate.
 They don’t need an expert or school to start the training, their character invented it!